mattpowell/jsxmin/README.md

 Note: This is _experimental_ and could have unexpected results.
 Requires `allowReferencesAsFunctions` to be set to `true`.

+**`transformEsmAsCjs[=false]`**
+> Transforms ECMAScript modules to CommonJS -- only the syntax of import/export statements and import expressions is transformed.

+Note: This is _experimental_ and could have unexpected results.
+Also, this requires the `@babel/plugin-transform-modules-commonjs` package to be installed (which is an optional dependency of this package).

 [See below for usage examples](#direct-usage)

 Installation